jarcane/alma-course-theme-1/public/slides.md

 - TIMESTAMP (optionally WITH TIME ZONE)
 - CHAR(n): String of fixed length n
 - VARCHAR(n): Variable length string of max size n
+- TEXT: A more flexible data type for strings and text
+- SERIAL: an autoincrementing integer column useful for IDs (PostgreSQL only)

 ^^^^